BUCOMPAdvancedDevelopment/advanced-development-assignment-Thomas-Wood/Readme.md

 `python app/main.py`

-To run the tests
+To run the tests (from the root directory)

-`python -m unittest`
+`python -m unittest discover -s tests`